Canada strikes gold three times on Day One of Seoul World Tour

-Canada strikes gold three times at short track World Tour in Seoul
+Canada strikes gold four times at short track World Tour in Seoul

-Canada cleaned up on Day One of the ISU Short Track World Tour, winning three gold medals and adding two silvers to their overall medal count in Seoul.
+Team Canada added three more medals on Day 2 of the ISU Short Track World Tour, bringing its total medal count to four golds, three silvers, and a bronze after Sunday’s races in Seoul.

 On the men’s side, Saturday was highlighted by a double-podium with Steven Dubois and Jordan Pierre-Gilles finishing first and second respectively for Canada in the 500m.